 Many of our members and the community at large may remember the sensation caused when we placed the rare Voodoo Lily (botanical name: Amorphophallus konjac), commonly referred to as a ‘stinky plant’, on display in March 2014.
 As it bloomed, the fragrance of UGH!, rotting flesh permeated the Fine Arts Gallery.
 Now we have two plants for your viewing (and smelling) pleasure!
 They promise to be bigger and stinkier than ever.
-This is the second ‘wave of odor’, the first being several weeks ago when Board President Gary Weber (as a proud parent) brought in his plants.
+This is yet another ‘wave of odor’, the first being a week ago when Board President Gary Weber (as a proud parent) brought in his plants.

 In Japan, the tubers are edible and are often processed into a tasteless flour or a jelly.
 Konjac flour is used to make shirataki noodles and the plant’s starch is used to make a fruit jelly snack.
 After the bloom, the tuber leafs out and produces large, pretty foliage suitable for an outdoor patio during seasonable months.

-The plants are on loan from Larry Fryda, former Board member and ‘grandparent’ of Weber’s plants!
+The plants are the ‘grandchildren’ of Larry Fryda, former Board member and ‘grandparent’ of Weber’s plants!
 There is no admission to view the lily, but regular admission applies to view the rest of the museum.
 For further information call 570.326.3326.